GreenBotDevelopment/Green-bot/README.md

 + 24/7 music<br>
 + Songs request channel<br>
 + Highly configurable<br>
-+ YouTube and YouTube Music<br>
-+ Spotify & Soundcloud<br>
 + Remove duplicates tracks<br>
 + Easy to setup<br>
  <br>

 **📁 Installation**

-Note: If you need help with the installation, you can join our [Discord Server](https://green-bot.app/discord).
+Note: If you need help with the installation, you can join our [Discord Server]([https://green-bot.app/discord](https://discord.gg/Q5QSbAHaXB)).

 You are looking for the All-in-One bot?
 [Click here](https://github.com/GreenBotDeveloppement/Green-bot/tree/multipropose)